Agent Handshake Protocol (AHP)

 404and error pages — an agent following a broken link should still discover AHP - On API documentation pages — developer-targeting agents are high-value visitors

-- In site footers — catches agents that scroll to the end of a page looking for metadata
+- In site footers — catches agents that read to the end of a page looking for metadata

 Sites MAY use aria-label="AI Agent Notice" as a semantic hook; visiting agents that parse ARIA attributes can use this to locate the notice directly.